How to Claim Flight Delay Compensation - Airline Delay Rules & Tips

 2. Fill out the delay claim form.

-4. Deadline: Most require claims within 30 days of returning home.
+4. Deadline: Most policies require claims to be submitted within 30–60+ days of your trip’s end.

 For U.S. airlines (Delta, United, etc.):

-• Email customer service or use their online form.
+• Email customer service or use their online feedback form.

 What to Expect

-• Insurance claims: Payouts take 2–6 weeks.
-If denied, ask for a detailed reason and appeal.
+• Insurance claims: Processing typically takes 2–6 weeks.
+If denied, you may request a detailed written reason and file an appeal.

 Deadlines Matter!